How Much Does Online Korean Translation Cost?

 The quote you get from your translation partners heavily depends on how difficult your Korean content is to translate.
 If your documents include a significant amount of technical or scientific terminology, you need to work with highly qualified and specialized Korean translators who charge extra for their services.
 The same situation happens when your documents require native Korean translators with a high degree of creativity, such as in marketing campaigns, slogans, or poetry.

-Therefore, if your content is of complex Korean subject, you should expect the rate to be 20–30% more expensive than that for general content.
+Therefore, if your content is of a complex Korean subject, you should expect the rate to be 20–30% more expensive than that for general content.

 #4.
 Other requirements

 The total online Korean translation cost is also affected by some other factors such as deadlines or file formatting.
 Regarding the deadline, if you need a translation as soon as possible, it will cost you a markup.

 According to a Common Sense Advisory (CSA) survey, 88% of language service providers charge an extra fee for urgent projects, ranging from 10 to 200% depending on how short the turnaround time is.
 With file formatting, if your documents come in non-editable formats like scanned PDF, Photoshop, or Indesign formats, you can be asked to pay more.